 There is perhaps nowhere else like it remaining in the world.
 Founded and claimed in 1971 from an abandoned military barracks, Christiania has survived and grown as a people’s commune in Copenhagen’s east district.
 It is declared ‘The Freetown’.
 Opting out of Danish laws and regulations has generated an “experiment in living”.
-It has also generated friction with states authorities.
+It has also generated friction with states authorities regarding one of the most popular questions asked by tourists: is CBD oil legal ?
 Yet today Christiania survives as an embodiment of ‘counter-culture’ and local self-governance.
 The 850 residents have their own police force, currency and democratic process.
 Against the odds – squashed within a burgeoning metropolitan capital – this community has declared their own independence and took charge of their own affairs.
 Are there lessons for Scotland?

 Perhaps the most pertinent lessons for Scotland are from Danish local democracy generally – where local government is trusted and holds real fiscal power.
 Even within this context, Christiania is an exceptional case – perhaps an irrelevant case, but a story worth a tour nonetheless.